Philip A Gale

 - Head of Chemistry, Professor of Supramolecular Chemistry

-Phil's research interests focus on the supramolecular chemistry of anionic species and in particular the molecular recognition, sensing and lipid bilayer transport of anionic species.
+Phil's research interests focus on the supramolecular chemistry of anionic species and in particular the molecular recognition, sensing and lipid bilayer transport of anions.
 Transmembrane anion transporters have potential applications in the development of future treatments for cystic fibrosis and cancer.

 He is the author or co-author of over 200 publications including an Oxford Chemistry Primer on Supramolecular Chemistry with Paul Beer and David Smith (1999) and an RSC Monograph in Supramolecular Chemistry entitled Anion Receptor Chemistry with Jonathan Sessler and Won-Seob Cho (2006).
 He is the co-editor in chief (with Jonathan Steed) of a new 8-volume reference work published by Wiley entitled Supramolecular Chemistry: from molecules to nanomaterials.

-Phil serves as the Chair of the Editorial Board of the RSC's flagship reviews journal Chemical Society Reviews.
-He is also the co-editor of the journal Supramolecular Chemistry, and a member of the international editorial advisory boards of Coordination Chemistry Reviews, the Encyclopaedia of Supramolecular Chemistry and Chemical Science.
+Phil serves as the Chair of Chemical Society Reviews Editorial Board and is an member of the Advisory Board of Chemical Science.
+He is also the co-editor of the journal Supramolecular Chemistry, and a member of the international editorial advisory boards of Coordination Chemistry Reviews and the Encyclopaedia of Supramolecular Chemistry.

 He is the Head of the UK's National Crystallography Service based in Chemistry at Southampton.
 In 2004 he joined the International Scientific Committee of the International Symposium on Macrocyclic and Supramolecular Chemistry (ISMSC) and organised this meeting in the UK in 2011.
 Phil is also a member of EPSRC College and served on France's ANR Laboratories of Excellence Jury in 2011 and 2012.
 He is a member of the management group of COST Action CM1005 Supramolecular Chemistry in Water and in 2013 served on the ERC Consolidator Grant Panel (PE05).
 In 2012 he was elected chair of the RSC Macrocyclic and Supramolecular Chemistry Group.